Managing OS and Software Updates#

 Upgrading the System#

 Before installing any additional software, you should upgrade the system to the latest versions.
-This ensures that you have access to new software releases added to the repositories since your last upgrade.
-Refer to Upgrading the OS for more information and instructions including instructions for enabling Ubuntu’s Extended Security Maintenance updates.
+This ensures you can access new software releases added to the repositories since your last upgrade.
+Refer to Upgrading the OS for more information and instructions, including instructions for enabling Ubuntu’s Extended Security Maintenance updates.

 Note